Moonbase59/autocue/README.md

 single('autocue:annotate:liq_blankskip="false":/path/to/file.ext')
 ```

-This allows for a general protocol-wide setting, but exceptions for special content, like a playlist containing spoken content, which would otherwise be cut.
+This allows for a general protocol-wide setting, but exceptions for special content, like a playlist containing spoken content that would otherwise be cut.

 ### AzuraCast Notes